Derek Sutton

 Appeared for the GMC on a doctor’s appeal against erasure based on allegations of sexual misconduct and, following its remittal on the grounds of the inadequacy of reasons in the exceptional circumstances of the case, on his application to set aside the interim orders imposed upon his registration pending a further hearing before a panel of the Medical Practitioners Tribunal Service.

 Kate was junior counsel to the Bichard Inquiry into child protection procedures following Ian Huntley’s convictions for murder.
-Since then she has advised and represented a number of sports national governing bodies and educational institutions in relation to safeguarding matters.
+Since then she has advised and represented a number of sports national and international governing bodies, as well as educational and other institutions, in relation to safeguarding matters.

-She is also regularly instructed by clubs or national governing bodies to conduct independent reviews into allegations of breaches of safeguarding policies and advise on best practice.
+She is also regularly instructed by clubs and national governing bodies to conduct independent reviews into allegations of breaches of safeguarding policies and advise on best practice.
+Due to reasons of confidentiality examples of her practice in this context are necessarily short and high level.

 Kate appeared for a school in proceedings concerning the proposed disclosure to another educational establishment of information concerning criminal charges for child abuse which had been brought against a former pupil.

-Kate has acted for and advised a wide range of clubs, governing bodies and individuals in such fields as tennis, athletics, cricket, rugby, snooker and canoeing.
-She has particular expertise in anti-doping, discrimination, child protection and disciplinary matters.
+Kate has acted for and advised a wide range of clubs, governing bodies and individuals in such fields as football, athletics, cricket, tennis rugby, snooker and canoeing.
+She has considerable expertise in discrimination (including arising from the participation of transgender athletes and athletes with differences of sexual development), safeguarding and disciplinary matters.

 Kate was appointed President of the National Anti-Doping Panel in October 2023.